ARM-software/performance-studio-integration-for-unity/Documentation/Mobile-Studio.md

 ### Custom Activity Maps

-Custom Activity Maps (CAMs) are a global (not per-thread) set of timelines.
-Each CAM appears as its own view in the lower half of Streamline's UI, so each CAM has a name, and consists of several tracks, each of which appears as a named row in the CAM.
-Activity is logged into a track by registering jobs into it.
+Custom Activity Map (CAM) views allow execution information to be plotted on a hierarchical set of timelines.
+Like channel annotations, CAM views plot Jobs on tracks, but unlike channel annotations, CAM views are not associated with a specific thread.
+CAM Jobs can also be linked by dependency lines, allowing control flow between them to be visualized.

-To create a CAM:
+To create a CAM view:

     gameCAM = new MobileStudio.Annotations.CAM("Game Activity");

 To add tracks to the CAM:

-    aiTrack = gameCAM.createTrack("AI Activity");
+    // Create root tracks in the view aiTrack = gameCAM.createTrack("AI activity");
-    terrainTrack = gameCAM.createTrack("Terrain Generation Activity");
+    terrainTrack = gameCAM.createTrack("Terrain generation");
-    windTrack = gameCAM.createTrack("Wind Activity");

-After you have created a CAM and added tracks to it, register a job within a track using one of the following methods.
-The first is to create the job just as you start to undertake the activity you want to associate with it, and end the job when you are done, like you did with Annotations:
+    // Create a nested track inside another track windTrack = terrainTrack.createTrack("Wind activity");

+To create a job within a track, there are two methods.
+The first is an immediate-mode API which starts a job when it is created, and stops it when the job's `stop()` method is called.

     job = aiTrack.makeJob("NPC AI", Color.blue);

-    // ...do work...
+    // Do work ...
     job.stop();

-The other method is to store the start and end times of your work, and then later add them to the track:
+The other method is to store the start and end times of your work, and then add them to the track later.

+    // Run the work
-    UInt64 startTime = MobileStudio.Annotations.getTime();
+    startTime = MobileStudio.Annotations.getTime();

-    // ...do work...
+    // Do work ...

-    UInt64 endTime = MobileStudio.Annotations.getTime();
+    endTime = MobileStudio.Annotations.getTime();

+    // Register the work done earlier
     aiTrack.registerJob("NPC AI", Color.blue, startTime, endTime);

-The advantage of this second approach is that the getTime() method is very cheap in terms of CPU cycles, and can also be safely invoked from jobs running within the Unity Job Scheduler.
+The advantage of this second approach is that the `getTime()` method is very cheap in terms of CPU cycles, and can also be safely invoked from jobs running within the Unity Job Scheduler.

+To allow dependencies between Jobs to be expressed, both `makeJob()` and `registerJob()` accept an optional list of `CAMJob` objects, which indicate the producers that the new Job consumes from.
+Dependency links will be shown in the Streamline visualization.

 Further Reading
 ---------------